 Next, we’ll try to tighten up the range by saying, “Your project will definitely cost $75,000, but probably won’t go over $125,000.”

-Moving Forward with Research, Design & Planning
+Moving Forward with Discovery, Design & Planning

-This phase helps to further define and refine the requirements and implementation plan.
+This phase helps our team to further define and refine the requirements and implementation plan.
 The output is a blueprint for initial development along with a tight budget and schedule.
 Your project will start to look something like this:

 Starting Your Project